shervinea/cheatsheet-translation/de/cheatsheet-deep-learning.md

 **11. Learning rate ― The learning rate, often noted α or sometimes η, indicates at which pace the weights get updated.
 This can be fixed or adaptively changed.
 The current most popular method is called Adam, which is a method that adapts the learning rate.**

-&#10230; Lernrate - Die Lernrate, oft mit α oder manchmal mit η bezeichnet, gibt an mit welcher Schnelligkeit die Gewichtungen aktualisiert werden.
+&#10230; Lernrate - Die Lernrate, oft mit α oder manchmal mit η bezeichnet, gibt an mit welcher Rate die Gewichtungen aktualisiert werden.
 Die Lernrate kann konstant oder anpassend variierend sein.
 Die aktuell populärste Methode, Adam, ist eine Methode die die Lernrate anpasst.

 <br>